-There are 2 operating configuration settings that are adjustable within the Settings Menu of the InfoCenter: Auto Idle time delay and Stationary Regeneration.
-You can lock these settings by using the Protected Menu.
-Refer to Diesel Particulate Filter Regeneration (page 27).
+There are 2 operating configuration settings that are adjustable within the Settings Menu of the InfoCenter: auto idle time delay and stationary regeneration.
+These settings can be locked by using the Protected Menu.
+Refer to Diesel Particulate Filter Regeneration (page 24).